HBartosch/Effinitive/SECURITY_ASSESSMENT.md

 # Security Assessment - EffinitiveFramework

-**Assessment Date:** November 26, 2025
+**Assessment Date:** November 28, 2025
-**Version:** Pre-release (preparing for NuGet)
+**Version:** 1.1.0
-**Status:** ✅ **ALL CRITICAL ISSUES FIXED**
+**Status:** ✅ **ALL CRITICAL ISSUES FIXED - PRODUCTION READY**

 ## Executive Summary

-This document provides a comprehensive security analysis of the EffinitiveFramework HTTP/1.1 and HTTP/2 implementations.
+This document provides a comprehensive security analysis of the EffinitiveFramework HTTP/1.1 and HTTP/2 implementations, including the new Server-Sent Events (SSE) streaming feature added in v1.1.0.

 **Overall security posture: EXCELLENT** ✅

 All 6 critical security vulnerabilities have been addressed.
 The framework now implements comprehensive DoS protections and follows RFC 7540/7541 security best practices.
+Version 1.1.0 adds SSE streaming with proper resource management and timeout handling.

 ---